Adityabanaula/Automating-web-deploy/README.md

           ansible-playbook -i inventory playbook.yaml
        ```
       During the time I made this project it threw an error in `Task [Install HTTPD]` as `yum error` "Cannot find a valid baseurl for repo".
 If it throws the error again.
 Then follow the steps below.
+    * Check if the website is up by copying IP address of `web` and pasting it in url.

 * If error in `Task`